Abhijeetbyte/Toasty-Filament-Dryer/README.md

 * 🔧 **Modification Instructions:**
-  Watch the tutorial video by **Christopher Lum** for guidance on adapting and extending this code for physical modification in the food dehydrator setup.
+  Watch the tutorial video by **Christopher Lum** for guidance on physical modification in the food dehydrator setup.

   > 🎥 [YouTube – Christopher Lum: Turning a Food Dehydrator into a Filament Dryer](https://www.youtube.com/watch?v=nidkPN12M4I))